telerik/winforms-docs/chartview/axes/axes.md

 * __EnableElementCache:__ Determines whether the axis labels will be cached or not.

->note The EnableElementCache property is by default set to *true*.
+>tip The EnableElementCache property is by default set to *true*.
 In scenarios requiring frequent updates in the chart`s data points it is recommended to set the property to *false*.

 >caption Figure 1: Axes Types
 ![chartview-axes 001](images/chartview-axes001.png)